LeeMorinUCF/QMB3311S22/demo_23_PP_Ch_17_Databases/README.md

 Next, we must make a connection to our database.
 Databases can be stored in a file with extension ```db```.
-Often the database sits on a sever that can hold large amounts of data.
+Often the database sits on a server that can hold large amounts of data.
 In that case, you will need access to that computer and will have to pass login credentials (username and password) to open the connection.
 For our purposes, we will assume that the ```db``` file is located on your computer.
 To make the connection, we call the ```sqlite3``` method ```connect```